 During the visit to the woodland area, visitors were able to meet our stunning working horses.
 These strong but beautiful animals are still used commercially today .
 An environmentally sensitive management technique, the art of horse drawn timber extraction offers woodland managers a viable low-impact alternative in situations where the use of machines may either be inappropriate or uneconomic.
 During the Show our horses will be providing demonstrations of this traditional craft.

 The use of woodlands for recreational activities is on the rise.
 Visit the Kent Scouts and Girlguiding Kent stands to see how these successful youth organisations use the outside in their programmes.
-Have a go at archery or try your hand at rifle shooting or take part in one of the activities run by one of our local Forestry Schools.
+Have a go at archery or try your hand at rifle shooting.

 Back by popular demand is the climbing wall, this is a wonderful activity to take part in.
 The lovely setting in the woodland takes you high in to the canopy where you are able to experience the majestic woodland from a different perspective.